-"Traditionally, the IRS has not used state of celebration, but the state of domicile for its rulings," says Kyle D. Young, CFP professional and Accredited Domestic Partnership Advisor at the Schmitt-Young Investment Group of Wells Fargo Advisors.
+"Traditionally, the IRS has not used state of celebration, but the state of domicile for its rulings," says Kyle D. Young, CFP professional and Accredited Domestic Partnership Advisor at the Schmitt-Young Investment Group of Wells Fargo Advisors in Short Hills, New Jersey.
 "It is a huge win for married couples."

 |Alaska, Florida, Nevada, South Dakota, Texas, Washington, Wyoming|

 |New Hampshire, Tennessee|

 |Illinois, Indiana, Michigan, Utah|

 |Minnesota, South Carolina|

 |Arizona, California, Connecticut, Delaware, Georgia, Hawaii, Idaho, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Missouri, Montana, Nebraska, New Mexico, New York, North Carolina, Ohio, Oklahoma, Oregon, Rhode Island, Virginia, West Virginia, Wisconsin|

 |Alabama, Arkansas, Mississippi, New Jersey, Pennsylvania|